 An example is provided below:

-For example, for a Van Sales Transaction Type selling inventory from a van to a store, define To Account as Account Type “Customer” and From as type “Van”.
-If you don’t define a type for From, then the source inventory will be taken from the main Distributor Inventory field value of the item (not the count in a specific store or van) called “Master Warehouse”.
+For example, for a Van Sales Transaction Type selling inventory from a van to a store, define the Destination as Account Type “Customer” and Origin as type “Van”.
+If you don’t define a type for Origin, then the source inventory will be taken from the main Distributor Inventory field value of the item (not the count in a specific store or van) called “Master Warehouse”.

 Now in the Workflows tab you may add actions that update the source inventory - the item’s stock count in the van, and the destination inventory - the item’s stock count in the store.